PandacubeFr/PandaLib/Readme.md

 ### Development library for Minecraft server applications and plugins

 This repository contains a collection of maven modules that are used for the development of our Minecraft server.
-Those modules are made open source so they can be used by other developpers.
+Those modules are made open source, so they can be used by other developers.
 Each of them provides different functionalities that are detailed in their respective Readme file (if any).

 - `pandalib-util` General purpose utility and helper classes;